farisachugthai/ipython/docs/source/config.rst

     c.InteractiveShell.automagic = False

-Be careful with spelling--incorrect names will simply be ignored, with no error.
+Be careful with spelling --- incorrect names will be silently ignored, with no error.

 To add to a collection which may have already been defined elsewhere,